 A developmental option is available for contact on smooth surfaces (such as pins rotating in holes or ball bearings).
-In its current implementation, contact constructs a Nagata patch for each master face in contact, predicting the curvature of the face from an average node normal calculation.
+In its current implementation, contact constructs a Gregory patch (following the method of [2]) for each face in 'Side A' that is in contact, predicting the curvature of the face from an average node normal calculation.
 The node normals are updated every timestep in order to capture the deformation of the smooth surface.
 The contact gap and resulting forces are computed in this current configuration, and the forces are distributed out to the nodes via the linear shape functions of the original face.
 Convergence is achieved via this method due to the Augmented Lagrangian enforcement iterations performed by DASH.
 Example syntax is shown below:

 '''

 BEGIN CONTACT DEFINITION EXAMPLE_SMOOTH_CONTACT

 CONTACT SMOOTH SURFACE SMOOTH_SURF CONTAINS SURFACE_1

 CONTACT NODE SET NODE_SIDE CONTAINS NODELIST_1000

 BEGIN INTERACTION SMOOTH_1

 CONSTRAINT FORMULATION = NODE_FACE

-MASTER = SMOOTH_SURF
+SIDE A = SMOOTH_SURF

-SLAVE = NODE_SIDE
+SIDE B = NODE_SIDE

-NORMAL TOLERANCE = 0.3

 END

+END

+'''